-We take proactive measures to improve performance levels our collection system.
+We take proactive measures to improve the performance levels of our collection system.
 Televising is the most effective method to inspect the internal condition of a sewer.
-The main purpose of these inspections is to determine the condition of the pipe and if any blockages are present that may require cleaning, replacement or a repair may be necessary.
-The inspections also help the city detect if there are any cross connections between sewers and help maintain compliance with state and federal regulations.
+The main purpose of these inspections is to determine the condition of the pipe and if any blockages are present that may require cleaning, replacement, or repair.
+The inspections also help to detect any cross connections between sewers and help maintain compliance with state and federal regulations.